Vought F-8E Crusader in Launch Configuration

 Century Wings CW001645 Wings of Heroes

-Century Wings, Wings of Heroes series CW001645 replicates in 1/72 scale the Vought F-8E Crusader, in launch configuration, BuNo 149154, tail code DB/9 of VMF-235 “Death Angles”, United States Marine Corps, while stationed at Da Nang AB, Vietnam, 1966.
+Century Wings, Wings of Heroes series CW001645 is a 1/72 scale diecast model of the Vought F-8E Crusader, in launch configuration, BuNo 149154, tail code DB/9 of VMF-235 “Death Angles”, United States Marine Corps, while stationed at Da Nang AB, Vietnam, 1966.

 VMF(AW)-235 “Death Angels”